 If your utility is planning to increase your rates, you can file a Formal Complaint.
 To file a Formal Complaint about the rate increase, use the PUC's "Formal Complaint to a Proposed Rate Increase" Form found on the PUC website at www.puc.pa.gov.
-You can also ask that the form be mailed to you by calling the PUC toll free at 1-800-692-7380.
-File the Formal Complaint to a Proposed Rate Increase by either eFiling or mailing the form to the Secretary's Bureau at:
+You can also ask that the form be mailed to you by calling the PUC toll free at 717-772-7777.
+File the Formal Complaint to a Proposed Rate Increase by either eFiling or mailing the form to the Secretary's Bureau by overnight delivery to: